Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference: Supplemental Material

-where $S=g_\sigma\ \sigma_0\pm g_\delta \delta_0$, $V=g_\omega\ \omega\pm g_\rho \rho_0$, are mean field potential from classical expectation value of meson fields.
+where $S=g_\sigma\ \sigma_0\pm g_\delta \delta_0$, $V=g_\omega\ \omega\pm g_\rho \rho_0$, are mean-field potential from classical expectation value of meson fields.
 By reducing the spherically symmetric Dirac equation with scalar and vector potentials to the non-relativistic Schrödinger equation to order $(p/m)^2$\cite{horowitz1981self,reinhard1989relativistic}, the effective single nucleon classical Hamiltonian is,

-where $\vec{l}=\vec{r}\times \vec{p}$, $\vec{s}=\vec{\sigma}/2$ and $M^* =m-S(r)$ assuming that the relativistic single particle energy $\epsilon+S(r)-V(r)<<2(m-S)$.
+where $\vec{l}=\vec{r}\times \vec{p}$, $\vec{s}=\vec{\sigma}/2$ and $M^*$ could be defined as the Dirac mass $M^D=m-S(r)$ assuming that the relativistic single particle energy $\epsilon+S(r)-V(r)<<2(m-S)$.
 However, it's possible to rearrange terms of higher order in $(p/m)^2$ to obtain an equivalent form, $M^*=m-V(r)$, as shown in the Appendix of \cite{reinhard1989relativistic}.
-Although these two expressions are equivalent to order $(p/m)^2$, their ratio can be of the order of 10\%.
-Therefore, it's reasonable to consider the average of these two choices,
+Although these two expressions are equivalent to order $(p/m)^2$, their ratio can be of the order of 10\%, as $S(0)-V(0)\approx 50$ MeV, the empirical depth of the nucleon potential well.
+Therefore, we consider the average of these two choices originally introduced in \cite{koepf1991spin},

 which can also be justified by taking $\epsilon<<2m-S-V$ \cite{ring1996relativistic,ebran2016spin}.
+Note that this definition of $M^*$ should not be confused with the Dirac or Landau effective mass.
+Our qualitative conclusions remain unchanged regardless of the specific definition of $M^*$ used.
 Since scalar and vector potentials are mainly determined by the corresponding densities of the two-form current, modified by Coulomb interaction and the self and mixing couplings of mesons, we can simplify by considering only Yukawa coupling to generate the potentials.
 Furthermore, vector densities are strongly correlated with scalar densities, allowing us to approximate scalar densities with vector densities:

-where the upper sign is for protons and the lower sign for neutrons.
+where the upper sign is for protons and the lower sign is for neutrons.
 The difference of isospin potential between proton and neutron is,

 since $(M^*_p + M^*_n)^2>>(M^*_p - M^*_n)^2$, we can take $M^*_p M^*_n\approx (M^*_p + M^*_n)^2/4$, keeping only linear term in vector densities,